I am an assistant professor in the mathematics department at Agnes Scott College in Atlanta, GA.

 “It’s not a boring place to be, the mathematical world.
 It’s an extraordinary place; it’s worth spending time there.” -Marcus Du Sautoy

-Angelica Babei, Lea Beneish, Manami Roy, Holly Swisher, Bella Tobin, Fang-Ting Tu.
+Angelica Babei, Lea Beneish, Manami Roy, Holly Swisher, Bella Tobin, and Fang-Ting Tu.
 Generalized Ramanujan-Sato series arising from modular forms.
+In Research directions in number theory—Women in Numbers V, volume 33 of Assoc.
+Women Math.
+Ser., pages 87–131.
+Springer, Cham, 2024.
 Available on Arxiv: 2202.13253.
-To appear.

 John Doyle, Paul Fili, Bella Tobin.
 Stochastic equidistribution and generalized adelic measures.
 Available on Arxiv: 2111.08905.